laurencia7/MLProcess/README.md

 ![image](https://github.com/laurencia7/IntroToML/assets/91892470/dbb9d215-8091-4a3e-930f-55abad4ab3d4)

 About Dataset
         age : age of policyholder
         sex: gender of policy holder (female=0, male=1)
         bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m ^ 2) using the ratio of height to weight, ideally 18.5 to 25
         steps: average walking steps per day of policyholder
         children: number of children / dependents of policyholder
         smoker: smoking state of policyholder (non-smoke=0;smoker=1)
         region: the residential area of policyholder in the US (northeast=0, northwest=1, southeast=2, southwest=3)
         charges: individual medical costs billed by health insurance
         insuranceclaim: yes=1, no=0

-**Dataset & Features:**

-In this section, we will describe the dataset and the preprocessing steps undertaken for our healthcare insurance claim prediction model.

-**Dataset Description:**

 The dataset has been divided into three sets: training, validation, and testing, with an 80% training, 10% validation, and 10% testing distribution.
 The data split is as follows: